 Speaking over an audience gives you a great platform to spark positive change.

-Public speaking is a great way to get the right people to recognise your leadership capabilities, your ability to influence and drives positive change.
+Public speaking is a great way to get the right people to recognize your leadership capabilities, your ability to influence and drives positive change.
 But it doesn’t stop there.